attdevsupport/att-html5-sdk/README.md

 ## Consuming the SDK

-If you want to use the SDK, please unpack the associated ZIP file and read the documentation in it.
+If you want to use the SDK, please unpack the associated ZIP files and read the documentation in the doc ZIP.
 The remainder of the instructions below are intended for AT&T developers and contractors who are modifying and updating the SDK.

 ## The SDK Developer's Quick-Start